linhduongtuan/ECG_ACORAI/README.md

 ```python
 python ecg_cli_extended.py train-gnn --model-name Hybrid_GNN_LSTM --num-epochs 10 --batch-size 32 --optimizer-name adam --scheduler-name none --learning-rate 0.001 --gnn-hidden-channels 32 --lstm-hidden-size 16 --lstm-layers 1
 ```

 ---
+## Tutorials (WIP)

+I've added a `notebooks` folder with tutorials and test functions/classes for this repository.
+Please feel free to contribute any insights you have on the source code!

+---